Harshun0/mini-job-board-vue/README.md

 # Mini Job Board

-A simple job board web application built with React, TypeScript, and Tailwind CSS.
+A simple job board web application built with Vue, TypeScript, and Tailwind CSS.

+## About This Project

+This is a personal project developed to showcase web development skills and create a practical job board application.
+The project demonstrates modern web development techniques and responsive design.

 ## Setup Instructions